codatio/codat-docs/docs/assess/categories/categories.md

 ---

 :::caution Account category versions
-This categorization of accounts via only applies to our classic [Enhanced Financials](/assess/reports/enhanced-financials/financials).
-For our revised categorization aimed at eCommerce lenders, explore [Enhanced Financials for eCommerce lenders](/assess/reports/enhanced-financials-ecommerce-lenders/financials).
+This categorization of accounts via only applies to our legacy [Enhanced Financials](/assess/reports/enhanced-financials-legacy/financials).
+For categorization using the latest categories, explore the [revised Enhanced Financials](/assess/reports/enhanced-financials-revised/financials).
 :::

 The chart of accounts defines the financial structure of a company by providing a list of all accounts used in the company's general ledger.